Momentum-Team-13/django-music-mnrolando3/README.md

 - See a list of all albums on the homepage DONE
 - Create a new album DONE
-- See a detail page for one existing album
+- See a detail page for one existing album DONE
-- Edit an existing album
+- Edit an existing album DONE
-- Delete an existing album
+- Delete an existing album DONE

 Your app should have at least minimal styling.
 It's pretty practical to use a CSS library like [Bulma](https://bulma.io/) or [Picnic](https://picnicss.com/), though you can write custom CSS if you want to.
 Just remember that **for this project, functionality is a higher priority than styling**.